-The PIXL 50 contract differentiation is applicable to Complex Orders entered into PIXL.
+The PIXL 50 contract distinction is applicable to Complex Orders entered into PIXL.

-Auction, the PIXL Order will be allocated at the best price(s) among quotes, orders, and PAN responses.
+After the PIXL Order is entered, a PAN is broadcast and a one-second blind Auction ensues.
+Anyone may respond to the PAN notification.
+At the conclusion of the Auction, the PIXL Order will be allocated at the best price(s) among quotes, orders, and PAN responses.